josephsl/wintenApps/contributing.md

 Regarding end of support for a Windows release from the add-on, for stable Windows releases, support duration is tied to consumer support.
 Prior to end of support, a grace period (at least 30 days) will be given to let users upgrade to newer releases (for Windows 11 original release, support from the add-on ended in August 2023, and the grace period was from June 2023 to August 2023).
 For Windows Insiders, only the latest Insider Preview build is supported, particularly if using canary and dev channel builds.
 Consequently, there is no concept of grace period from the add-on for Windows Insider Preview builds.

-Note: the only exception to support duration policy was the very last Windows 10 feature update (2022 Update/Version 22H2), which was supported until October 2025 (official support until August 2025 followed by 60-day grace period; no support for extended security updates).
+Note: until July 2025, the only exception to support duration policy was the very last Windows 10 feature update (2022 Update/Version 22H2), which was supported until October 2025 (official support until August 2025 followed by 60-day grace period; no support for extended security updates).
+Subsequently, Windows 11 24H2 and 25H2 were added as support for these releases depend on overall add-on maintenance duration (24H2 support did meet the minimum support duration requirement).

 #### Supported Windows releases